Background

 2

-Personalized “For You” tags help users quickly identify venues that align with their accessibility needs and preferences.
+Personalized “For You” tags indicate venues that match a user’s accessibility needs and preferences.

 → Reduced decision-making effort